cadiblac/chembiohub-site/_posts/2016-02-22-creating-managing-project-chemireg.md

 </figure>

-To add new users to your project or edit current user permissions, go ahead and click the ‘Edit User Roles’ button.
+To add new users to your project or edit current user roles, go ahead and click the ‘Edit User Roles’ button.

 <figure class="white-bg">
     <img src="/assets/img/chemireg-projects/chemireg-pr-3.png" alt="Click Edit User Roles to configure what users can do" class="img-responsive center-block">